ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 If you're on 14.04, go to "Software and Updates > Additional Drivers" and set it to "Using video drivers for the AMD graphics accelerator from fglrx".
 Unfortunately, for some of you this will not work due to a known bug in Ubuntu 14.04.02 preventing you from switching to the proprietary graphics drivers required to GPU mine.

 So, if you encounter this bug, and before you do anything else, go to "Software and updates > Updates" and select "Pre-released updates trusty proposed".
 Then, go back to "Software and Updates > Additional Drivers" and set it to "Using video drivers for the AMD graphics accelerator from fglrx").
-Reboot.
-Once rebooted, it's well worth having a check that the drivers have now indeed been installed correctly.
+After rebooting, it's well worth having a check that the drivers have now indeed been installed correctly (For example by going to "Additional Drivers" again).

 Whatever you do, if you are on 14.04.02 do not alter the drivers or the drivers configuration once set.
-For example, the usage of aticonfig --initial can and likely will 'break' your setup.
+For example, the usage of aticonfig --initial (especially with the -f, --force option) can 'break' your setup.
 If you accidentally alter their configuration, you'll need to de-install the drivers, reboot, reinstall the drivers and reboot.

 Mac set-up
 -------------------------------